bevyengine/bevy/README.md

 * [legion](https://github.com/TomGillen/legion): a feature rich high performance ECS library
 * [glam-rs](https://github.com/bitshifter/glam-rs): a simple and fast 3D math library for games and graphics
 * [winit](https://github.com/rust-windowing/winit): cross platform window creation and management in Rust
+* [legion_transform](https://github.com/AThilenius/legion_transform): A hierarchical space transform system, implemented using Legion ECS

+Additionally, we would like to thank the [Amethyst](https://github.com/amethyst/amethyst), [coffee](https://github.com/hecrj/coffee), [ggez](https://github.com/ggez/ggez), and [Piston](https://github.com/PistonDevelopers/piston) projects for providing solid examples of game engine development in Rust.
+If you are looking for a game engine to build Rust games in, it is worth considering all of your options.
+Each engine has different design goals and some will likely resonate with you more than others.

 ## F.A.Q.